ABOUT MY TEACHING

 and to remember that we are all interdependent.

-I share yoga asana and meditation practices with others because I know that they have helped me consistently through the years to recognise my own habits, to acknowledge my fears, my inhibitions.
+I share yoga asana and meditation practices with others because I know that they have helped me consistently through the years to self-soothe, recognise my own habits and patterns, and to find the still point between them.
 I share it because of the community we create and the insight and healing which arises from community space.
+In supporting that space, I work to acknowledge and honour the heritage of teachings I have learned as well as the diverse students who may come to form this community.

 Since moving to London in 2014, I trained to teach yoga asana, meditation and pranayama with Rahoul Masrani at Yoga London.

-My current practice and my teaching is an ongoing exploration of these practices across yoga lineages, but also of feminist, social activist, and mindfulness philosophies.
+My current practice and my community teaching is an ongoing exploration of these practices across yoga lineages, but also of intersectional feminist, social activist, postcolonial, Indigenous spiritual and environmental philosophies, and mindfulness philosophies.

-I have trained in trauma-informed yoga and work with Ourmala, a London-based charity supporting refugee communities with free yoga classes.
+I have trained in trauma-informed yoga and worked with Ourmala, a London-based charity supporting refugee communities with free yoga classes, and trained with the Prison Yoga Project.
+I am a graduate of the Mindfulness Meditation Certification Program under Tara Brach, Jack Kornfield and Konda Mason (January 2023)

 My training is not in a specific lineage but emerges from the teachers I work with long term, and the dedicated students with whom I am lucky to practice regularly.